Attorneys Defending Charges of Trespassing and Entering Restricted Areas of the Detroit Metropolitan Airport

-There are employees at the airport whose only job is to make sure no visitor goes anywhere they shouldn’t.
-As you may imagine, these individuals are on high alert and they are looking for individuals who may be a danger to others.
-Although it is great that these airport employees are protecting airport passengers, they often mistake innocent or inadvertent actions and just assume criminal intent.
-People make mistakes and honest mistakes should not result in jail.
-As you may imagine, most people arrested under these circumstances claim they were not aware of the restricted designation or that they were lost or misdirected.
-It takes an experienced, credible defense lawyer to convince a prosecutor of their client’s innocence.
+There are employees at the airport whose only job is to ensure no visitor goes anywhere they shouldn’t.
+As you may imagine, these individuals are on high alert and looking for individuals who may be a danger to others.
+Although airport employees must protect airport passengers, they often misconstrue innocent or inadvertent actions and assume criminal intent.
+People make mistakes, and honest mistakes should not result in jail.
+As you may imagine, most people arrested under these circumstances claim they were unaware of the restricted designation or were lost or misdirected.
+It takes an experienced, credible Metro Airport defense lawyer to convince a prosecutor of their client’s innocence.

-In those cases where someone made a conscious decision to go to a restricted location in the airport, an experienced lawyer will be necessary to help keep you from a jail sentence.
+In those cases where someone consciously decides to go to a restricted airport location, an experienced lawyer will be necessary to help keep you from a jail sentence.
 The reason for the intrusion into restricted space can make the difference between misdemeanor and felony charges.

 Penalties for violating the airport ordinance

 The airport ordinance rules are similar to the Michigan laws against trespassing.
-The standard trespassing law in Michigan says that a person may not enter upon the lands owned by another without permission.
+The standard trespassing law in Michigan says that a person may not enter the lands owned by another without permission.
 The penalty for trespassing on private property is 30 days in jail.
-The penalty for entering restricted areas at the airport is much greater, 90 days, up to 2 years of probation, and/or $500.00, because the law considers any security violation at the airport to be very serious, as it should.
-In addition to possible jail and fines, a person may also be barred from using the airport in the future.
+The penalty for entering restricted areas at the airport is much more significant, 90 days, up to 2 years of probation, and $500.00, because the law considers any security violation at the airport to be severe, as it should.
+In addition to possible jail and fines, the airport authority might bar the person from entering the airport in the future.

-The fact is that with all of the stress and distractions at the airport people sometimes wander into or through an area marked as restricted without even noticing the signage warning them to stay out.
-An experienced airport defense attorney knows this and knows how to argue this fact to the prosecutor and judge.
+With all the stress and distractions at the airport, people sometimes wander into a restricted area without noticing “stay out” signs.
+An experienced airport defense attorney knows how to argue this fact to the prosecutor and judge.

-In addition to the potential jail, fines, costs, and potentially being banned from using the airport again, it is also a heavy burden to have to return to the Romulus, Michigan to answer to the charges if you live in another state.
-Most people realize the fact that you cannot simply ignore a misdemeanor charge.
-If it is not addressed in court, it will never go away, and will eventually result in a warrant for your arrest for failure to appear in court.
-The next time you check-in at the airport, you will be arrested and taken to jail.
-You will miss your flight, lose the money for your ticket, and face some time in jail until you are arraigned on the warrant.
-Quite a nightmare.
-In many cases, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has been able to convince the prosecutor and the court to waive the requirement that the client appear.
-In these cases, we have been able to resolve cases without the client ever having to return to Michigan.
+In addition to the potential jail, fines, costs, and potentially being banned from using the airport again, returning to Romulus, Michigan, to answer charges if you live in another state is also a heavy burden.
+Most people realize that you cannot simply ignore a misdemeanor charge.
+If unaddressed in court, it will never go away and eventually result in a warrant for your arrest for failure to appear in court.
+The next time you check in at the airport, you will be arrested and taken to jail.
+You will miss your flight, lose the money for your ticket, and face some time in jail until the court arraigns you on the warrant—quite a nightmare.
+In many cases, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has convinced the prosecutor and the court to waive the requirement that the client personally appears in court.
+We have resolved cases without the client ever returning to Michigan in these cases.

-Even though entering a restricted area of the airport is serious…there is hope!
+Even though entering restricted areas of the airport is serious, there is hope!

-Astute criminal defense lawyers who have expertise defending airport cases are aware of the defenses and how to argue them.
-We also know that you very well may not have to come back to Michigan to address and dispose of the charges.
-Believe it or not, some defense attorneys are simply not aware of this fact, and many clients have needlessly traveled back to Michigan.
+Astute criminal defense lawyers with expertise in defending airport cases know the best defenses and how to argue them.
+We also know that you might not have to come back to Michigan to address and dispose of the charges.
+Believe it or not, some defense attorneys are unaware, and many clients have needlessly traveled back to Michigan.
 Unless you created a very significant security alert and response, your attorney should be able to spare you a return trip to Michigan and maybe even prevent a conviction from staying on your record.